lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ```
 I'm no expert in using Gradle so there is probably some things in this snippet that code be done better but it does what it needs to.

 So, there are a few things I want to highlight.
 Spring Boot `2.0.3.RELEASE` is being used and to go along with this the `kotlin-spring` plugin is used to add `open` to all Kotlin classes marked with certain Spring annotations.
-This is needed for quite a lot of situations since Spring requires some classes to be non final which isn't a problem by default in Java but is problematic with Kotlin since all classes are final by default.
+This is needed for quite a lot of situations since Spring requires some classes to be non-final which isn't a problem by default in Java but is problematic with Kotlin since all classes are final by default.
 More information on the plugin can be found on [kotlinlang.org](https://kotlinlang.org/docs/reference/compiler-plugins.html#spring-support).

-`spring-boot-starter-webflux` pulls in the WebFlux dependencies along with general Spring webserver code that we need to get everything up and running.
+`spring-boot-starter-webflux` pulls in the WebFlux dependencies along with general Spring web server code that we need to get everything up and running.

 `rxjava-reactive-streams`, this is an interesting one that we will see come into play later on.
 Since Corda uses RxJava `1.x.x` rather than the newer RxJava2, it's `Observable`s do not implement the Java 8 `Publisher` interface that is used by Spring WebFlux to return reactive streams.
 This dependency allows these older `Observable`s to be converted into a `Publisher` so it is compatible with what WebFlux needs.
 We will touch on this again later when we look at the code to do this conversion.